 About Eva Zeisel

-Eva and her husband immigrated to New York with $64 to their name, but she quickly established herself as a teacher at Pratt Institute in Brooklyn and a ceramics designer with companies such as Bay Ridge Specialty Company, Red Wing Pottery, and Sears & Roebuck.
+Eva and her husband immigrated to New York with sixty-four dollars to their name, but she quickly established herself as a teacher at Pratt Institute in Brooklyn and a ceramics designer with companies such as Bay Ridge Specialty Company, Red Wing Pottery, and Sears & Roebuck.
 Though known for furniture, rugs, tiles, and lamps in wood, metal, glass, and plastic, she revealed ceramics remained her favorite: “... because I can feel (the clay) with my hands.”
 In 1942, she was commissioned by the Museum of Modern Art and Castleton China to design an all-white modern dinner service that was exhibited as the first one-woman show at MoMA.
 Her “Museum Shape” established her reputation in the United States and her later work brought the clean, casual shapes of modernist design into middle-class homes with furnishings that encouraged a postwar desire for less formal living.

-Eva’s works are in the permanent collections of museums worldwide including the Metropolitan Museum, Brooklyn Museum, Cooper-Hewitt Design Museum and The Museum of Modern Art in New York; the British Museum and The Victoria and Albert Museum in London; and the Bröhan Museum in Germany.
+Eva’s works are in the permanent collections of museums worldwide, including the Metropolitan Museum, Brooklyn Museum, Cooper-Hewitt Design Museum, and The Museum of Modern Art in New York; the British Museum and The Victoria and Albert Museum in London; and the Bröhan Museum in Germany.
 In 2005, Eva won the Lifetime Achievement award from the Cooper-Hewett National Design Museum.

-About Eva Zeisel Collection
+Eva Zeisel + FilzFelt

 Eva Zeisel was a “maker of useful things.”
 Born in Hungary with her early career spent in the potteries of Germany and Russia, Eva’s sensuous forms were inspired by the curves of the human body and those found in nature.
-Though best know for her modernist ceramics, the Eva Zeisel Collection takes inspiration from her room dividers and glazed tiles in six shapes of acoustic tiles that feature curvilinear forms nesting together to create soft, fluid patterning.
+Though best known for her modernist ceramics, the Eva Zeisel Collection takes inspiration from her room dividers and glazed tiles in six shapes of acoustic tiles that feature curvilinear forms nesting together to create soft, fluid patterning.
 In true Eva Zeisel spirit, the playful patterns may go bold with saturated colors or soft and sensual with neutral tones.
-The lightweight, sound softening tiles assemble in customizable patterns of 100% wool felt and are easy to install with standard wallcovering adhesive.
+The lightweight, sound softening tiles assemble in customizable patterns of pure wool felt and are easy to install with standard wallcovering adhesive.